filomba01/ros_projects_2023/src/second_project/README.md

 ```
 <param name="odom_model_type"           value="diff-corrected"/>
 ```
-The model type has been set to _diff-corrected_, which is a differential drive model with some resolved bugs compared to _diff_
+The model type has been set to _diff-corrected_, which is a differential drive model with some resolved bugs compared to _diff_.
 ```
 <param name="laser_max_beams"           value="640"/>
 <param name="laser_max_range"           value="20.0"/>
 ```
-The above parameters are the characteristics of the robot's sensor, they seem to be a bit low, but that's because we use **diff_corrected** model, which suggests lower values on odometry error, as noted in [this link](https://answers.ros.org/question/227811/tuning-amcls-diff-corrected-and-omni-corrected-odom-models/).
+The above parameters are the characteristics of the robot's sensor.
 ```
 <param name="odom_alpha1"               value="0.005"/>
 <param name="odom_alpha2"               value="0.005"/>